microsoft/GSL/README.md

 You can copy the [gsl](./include/gsl) directory into your source tree so it is available to your compiler, then include the appropriate headers in your program.

-Alternatively set your compiler's *include path* flag to point to the GSL development folder (`c:\GSL` in the example above) or installation folder (after running the install).
+Alternatively set your compiler's *include path* flag to point to the GSL development folder (`c:\GSL\include` in the example above) or installation folder (after running the install).
 Eg.

 MSVC++

-    /I c:\GSL
+    /I c:\GSL\include

 GCC/clang

-    -I$HOME/dev/GSL
+    -I$HOME/dev/GSL/include

 Include the library using: